 - On Futurama, the only role Bender was suited for in All My Circuits was a comatose robot.
 On another episode, Leela goes into a coma after a space wasp sting, although the episode actually follows Leela as she dreams Fry died trying to save her from being stung.
 Her dream gradually keeps getting stranger, and it seems she's going insane from guilt over Fry's death.
 The audience isn't shown that Leela was comatose until right before she wakes up.

 - In Bleach, Komamura was put into a coma after his fight with Tenken in the Zanpaktou arc.
 Since the last time we see him (episode 235) until the end of episode 253 (near the end of the arc, it ends at episode 255) he's unconcious, he presumably stays this way until then.
-Since he hasn't done anything in the other filler arcs, this troper wonders if this was the writer's way of keeping him out of the arc this time.
+This may be the writer's way of keeping him out of the arc this time.
 When he starts slaying Gillians, it's revealed that he's still sore from that fight.

 - Made worse that in the long run, both Sajin and Tenken wind up pointless to the arc.
 There is no interaction between them after that fight, in the final battle, Tenken stands behind Komamura but it's like he never existed.
 The fans of Koma were not pleased at this.

 - Tsunade was put in a coma after the Pain Invasion Arc, letting Danzo take over her position, and she came out of it right after he died.

 - President Rexall of Give Me Liberty has one of these, which keeps him out of the limelight for most of the series.